Does Passing a PCI Audit Guarantee Effective Operational Security?

 How to Effectively Secure Your Sensitive Data

 Although it’s unknown what caused this particular breach, aligning your compliance efforts with day-to-day operational security efforts to produce an integrated view of risk is the right way to secure sensitive data.
-If you are unsure where to begin check out CyberSheath’s blog post on the 3 Steps to Secure Your POS, which highlights three steps to get you started in the right direction.
+If you are unsure where to begin, check out CyberSheath’s blog post on the 3 Steps to Secure Your POS, which highlights three steps to get you started in the right direction.
 CyberSheath also offers security assessment services, providing a complete analysis of the strengths and weaknesses present in your current environment.
-To learn more about how this service offering may benefit your organization click the button below to download our security assessment datasheet.